dmbarbour/glas/docs/GlasDesign.md

 * **bmin** - bitwise 'and' of two bitstrings of equal length
 * **beq** - bitwise equivalence of two bitstrings of equal length, i.e. 1 where bits match, 0 otherwise.
 (Negation of 'xor'.)

-Bitwise operators fail if assumed conditions are not met, e.g. not a bitstring, or not equal length.
+Bitstring operators fail if assumed conditions are not met, i.e. not a bitstring or not of equal length.

 ### Arithmetic Operators

 Glas encodes natural numbers into bitstrings assuming msb-to-lsb order.
 For example, `00010111` encodes 23.
-Although the zeroes prefix `000` doesn't contribute to numeric value, Glas arithmetic operators preserve bitstring lengths (field widths).
+Although the zeroes prefix `000` doesn't contribute to numeric value, Glas arithmetic operators will preserve bitstring field widths.
 For example, subtracting 17 results in `00000110`.

 * **add** (N1 N2 -- Sum Carry) - compute sum and carry for two numbers on stack.
 Sum has field width of N1, carry has field width of N2.
 Carry can be larger than 1 iff N2 is wider than N1 (e.g. adding 32-bit number to an 8-bit number).
 * **mul** (N1 N2 -- Prod Overflow) - compute product of two numbers on stack.
 Product has field width of N1, while overflow uses field width of N2.
 * **sub** (N1 N2 -- Diff) - Computes a non-negative difference (N1 - N2), preserving field width of N1.
 Fails if result would be negative.
 This serves as the comparison operator for natural numbers.
 * **div** (Dividend Divisor -- Quotient Remainder) - If divisor is zero, this operator fails.
 Compute division of two numbers.
 Quotient has field width of dividend, and remainder has field width of divisor.

 Glas doesn't have built-in support for negative numbers, floating point, etc..

-Although Glas does not support negative numbers, it is feasible to use two's complement arithmetic, i.e. using addition of a 'negative' number to model subtraction.
-However, this doesn't directly work for division.
-It is recommended that programmers explicitly model more advanced number models.
+Extending arithmetic may benefit from *Acceleration*.

 ### Annotation Operators